Medieval hunting

-Throughout Western Europe in the Middle Ages, humans hunted wild animals.
-While game was at times an important source of food, it was rarely the principal source of nutrition.
-All classes engaged in hunting, but by the High Middle Ages, the necessity of hunting was transformed into a stylized pastime of the aristocracy.
-More than a pastime, it was an important arena for social interaction, essential training for war, and a privilege and measurement of nobility.
+Hunting was the preeminent recreational pastime of the aristocracy during the Middle Ages.

 History

 Hieratic formalized recreational hunting has taken place since Assyrian kings hunted lions from chariots in a demonstration of their royal nature.
 In Roman law, property included the right to hunt, a concept which continued under the Frankish Merovingian and Carolingian monarchs who considered the entire kingdom to be their property, but who also controlled enormous royal domains as hunting reserves (forests).
-The biography of the Merovingian noble Saint Hubert (died 727/728) recounts how hunting could become an obsession.
+The biography of the Merovingian noble Saint Hubert of Liège (died 727/728) recounts how hunting could become an obsession.
 Carolingian Charlemagne loved to hunt and did so up until his death at age seventy-two.

 With the breakup of the Carolingian Empire, local lords strove to maintain and monopolize the reserves and the taking of big game in forest reserves, and small game in warrens.
 They were most successful in England after the Norman Conquest, and in Gascony from the 12th century.
 These were large sanctuaries of woodland—the royal forest—where populations of game animals were kept and watched over by gamekeepers.
 Here the peasantry could not hunt, poaching being subject to severe punishment: the injustice of such "emparked" preserves was a common cause of complaint in populist vernacular literature.
 The lower classes mostly had to content themselves with snaring birds and smaller game outside of forest reserves and warrens.

-By the 16th century, areas of land reserved for breeding and hunting of game were of three kinds, according to their degree of enclosure and being subject to Forest Laws: Forests, large unenclosed areas of wilderness, Chases, which normally belonged to nobles, rather than the crown, and Parks, which were enclosed, and not subject to Forest Laws.
+By the 16th century, areas of land reserved for breeding and hunting of game were of three kinds, according to their degree of enclosure and being subject to Forest Laws: Forests, large unenclosed areas of wilderness; Chases, which normally belonged to nobles, rather than the crown; and Parks, which were enclosed, and not subject to Forest Laws.